Gui37/TodoList/README.md

 # TodoList

 ## A Todo List app with Kotlin
-A simple app for adding and delete activites or chrores about anything
+A simple app for adding and delete activites or chores about anything